d8rkmind/data-blog/Technology_How Technology Evolved Under the Bright Sun of Universe_John Doe_May 20 2022.md

 ## Hello guys

+> Hello there guys this is just test

 Reinvention often comes in spurts, after a long period of silence.
 Just as modern architecture recently enjoyed a comeback, brand architecture, a field with well-established principles for decades, is back in the limelight.

 Simply understood, brand architecture is the art and science of structuring the portfolio to meet your strategic goals, defining the brand number, scope, and relationships needed to compete.
 Just as Modern Architecture prioritized function, a Brand Architecture is only as good as it is well-suited for the purpose it strives to achieve.
 Given the disruption observed today across industries and segments, it’s no wonder that companies are considering structural rather than topical solutions to the challenges they face.